 Day 8 8: OLDONYO L'ENGAI - 5-6 hours ridingSafari camp TanzaniaEarly morning departure, leaving the dry, desolate and hauntingly beautiful lake behind you and following the familiar riverbed back to the lush, green grassland at the foot of Oldonyo L’Engai.
 The night is spent in a place now familiar to everyone.

 Day 9 9: DEPARTURE FROM ARUSHA - 3 hours ridingIt's time to say goodbye to the horses and riding team, pack your bags and depart to civilisation.You will ride to the airstrip where you are then transferred by light aircraft back to Arusha.
-Lunch at the Ngare Sero Mountain Lodge where a room will be also available for a shower and some rest.
+Lunch at the Ngare Sero Mountain Lodge before transfer to the airport.
+Day rooms can be booked at an extra cost.